MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Window.open doesn't fire with body onunload event in IE mode

-This is a known issue and is being investigated.
+This behavior is a known issue and is being investigated.

 <!--- begin error messages --->